 The one field where any restaurant manager has to excel is in being successful in giving the customers an excellent guest experience.

-- It is the duty of the manager to check that enough staff is available in the service area so that customers don’t have to wait unnecessarily.
+- The manager must check that enough staff is available in the service area so that customers don’t have to wait unnecessarily.
 As soon as any customer enters the restaurant, the manager should ensure that he/she should be greeted with a smile by him.

 - If any customer is unhappy with their meal, it lies on the manager’s line to resolve the issue on an immediate basis.
 For this, he should be able to train his staff members in a way that whoever comes to the restaurant shall have an unforgettable experience.

-- It is the restaurant manager’s duty to serve as the primary point of contact for the customers for any service issue.
+- The restaurant manager has to serve as the primary point of contact for the customers for any service issue.

 - The manager also has to look after the customer’s complaints and suggestions.